 Nowadays, you can visit just a small part of the original Domus Aurea site: the Nymphaeum, the Golden Vault Room, and the Octagonal Room.
 There’s also a virtual reality experience in the Golden Vault Room that gives you a bit of a glimpse into how this place must have looked in the past.

 OUR EXPERIENCE.
-We wanted to visit Domus Aurea on our most recent trip to Rome, but – due to the pandemic – it had very limited opening times (only on weekends).
+We wanted to visit Domus Aurea on our most recent trip to Rome, but – due to the pandemic – it had very limited opening times (only open on weekends).
 Since we were in Rome from Sunday evening until Friday, we couldn’t see it.
 So the Golden House remains on our Rome’s hidden secrets bucket list.

 6. Basilica of St. Clement & Archeological Excavations